Correspondence law school: Teaching Methods

-Use of Socratic Method
+Socratic Method in traditional law schools

 Traditional law schools in the United States teach by the question and answer Socratic or casebook method.
 Law schools using online technology are able to teach by this method through use of the Internet in live audio sessions.
 In this teaching method, students are assigned case opinions and statutes to read and brief before each class session.
 This pre-class preparation is followed by in-class (and on-line) presentations by the students.
 Law schools use the Socratic Method to teach students how to analyze and make legal arguments, how to properly read and brief cases and how to prepare for the pressures and rigors of a legal practice.

-Synchronous and asynchronous online technologies

 It is generally accepted that a crucial part of the Socratic Method process involves students being questioned by the professors, with follow-up questions.
 It is believed that such pedagogy helps prepare the students for the rigors of law practice, as well as teaching them how to engage in the type of analysis necessary to perform well on state bar attorney licensing exams.

+Synchronous learning

 Utilization of the Socratic Method pedagogy by online law schools in the traditional "interactive" direct question and answer format occurs through audio broadcast over the Internet of live sessions with professors calling on students and receiving immediate responses.
 There are two types of available technologies for online legal education, synchronous and asynchronous.

+"Synchronous technology" is a mode of online delivery where all participants are "present" and engaging simultaneously with each other at the same time.
+Web conferencing tools like Zoom and Microsoft Teams are examples of synchronous technology.
+This method of instruction has the advantage for online law schools that there is immediate "give and take" interaction in the questioning, answering, discussions and debates by and between the students and professors.
+As early as 2006, it was argued that synchronous learning should be the primary mode of online legal education.

+Asynchronous learning

 "Asynchronous technology" is a mode of online delivery in which the professors and students are not together at the same time and in which students receive course materials and access recorded lectures on their own schedule.
 Message board forums, e-mail exchanges, text messaging and recorded video are examples of asynchronous technology.
 This method of instruction has the advantage that the students need not be committed to be present for classes at set days and hours.

 At one online law school using asynchronous technology, students may pose questions to the professors by text messaging or email, which the professors usually answer by text messaging or email within 48 hours.
 Also at this school, during their lectures professors may pose questions to the students, which the students answer by text messaging or emails.

-"Synchronous technology" is a mode of online delivery where all participants are "present" and engaging simultaneously with each other at the same time.
-Web conferencing is an example of synchronous technology.
-This method of instruction has the advantage for online law schools that there is immediate "give and take" interaction in the questioning, answering, discussions and debates by and between the students and professors.

-At one online law school using synchronous technology, students and professors "sign in" on the internet to a secure "virtual classroom" and engage in immediate give and take oral discussion and debate of the law, utilizing the Socratic Method in the classic way.